wp-plugins/responsive-column-widgets/readme.txt

 **in a theme** - PHP code. e.g.
 `<?php if ( function_exists( 'ResponsiveColumnWidgets' ) ) ResponsiveColumnWidgets(array('columns' => 5 )); ?>`
 where 5 indicates the number of columns.
+Change the number accordingly for your need.

 **in a page/post** - Shortcode e.g.
 `[responsive_column_widgets columns="3,2,5"]`
 where 3 indicates the number of columns in the first row, 2 indicates 2 colums in the second, and 5 to the third.
+Change the numbers accordingly for your need.

 = Parameters =
 * **columns** - the number of columns to show.
 Default: 1.
 If you want to specify the number of columns in each row, put the numbers separated by commas. e.g. 3, 2, 4. would display 3 columns in first row and 2 columns in the second row and four columns in the third row and so on.
 The rest rows fill follow the last set number.